chaos-mesh/rfcs/text/2022-05-12-multi-cluster-support.md

    -> If the chaos-mesh chart is not installed, and the `RemoteCluster` itself is not being
-      deleted, install the Chaos Mesh through helm and list the helm release again -> If the chaos-mesh chart is installed, `Installed` conditions turn to true, else, turn to false -> If all pods of target Chaos Mesh are running, `Ready` conditions turn to true, else, turn to false
+      deleted, install the Chaos Mesh through helm and list the helm release again -> If the chaos-mesh chart is installed, `Installed` conditions turn to true, else, turn to false -> If the chaos-mesh chart is installed, but the config is different from the current merged config, run helm upgrade -> If all pods of target Chaos Mesh are running, `Ready` conditions turn to true, else, turn to false
 ```